Predictive vs Descriptive Analytics: A Complete Guide

 Limitations of Descriptive Analytics

-Highly dependent on data quality and completeness.
+Strong dependency on data quality

 Limitations of Predictive Analytics